hydralauncher/hydra-docs/themes.md

 The Hydra team will review your theme and check if it follows the rules of creating a theme

-If everything is good, your PR will be approved and in a few minutes it should be available in the store!
+If everything is good, your PR will be approved and after approved, it should be available in the store in a few minutes!